starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 ## Feral GameMode

-Gamemode may help improve performance by applying OS-level performance tweaks as the game is launched.
-For most configurations, it does not seem to result in significant benefits.
-Search for `gamemode` in your package manager.
-Refer to the Gamemode [repository](https://github.com/FeralInteractive/gamemode) for configuration instructions
+For most configurations, Gamemode does not seem to result in significant performance benefits.
+If you wish to experiment with its capabilities, install `gamemode` from your package manager, then refer to the Gamemode [repository](https://github.com/FeralInteractive/gamemode) for configuration instructions.

 Use the LUG Helper to [edit your launch script](/Tips-and-Tricks#how-to-edit-the-launch-script) and add `gamemoderun` to the beginning of your launch command.

-## Picom/Compton Compositors

-If you use the Picom or Compton compositor, it may cause a laggy experience despite having high framerates.
-We recommend disabling the compositor.

-## Changing CPU scaling behavior via the Linux kernel and System Management BIOS
+## CPU scaling on Laptops

-To achieve a more stable framerate in Star Citizen, ideally you will want a stable CPU frequency.
-There are [several schedulers](https://www.kernel.org/doc/Documentation/cpu-freq/governors.txt) provided by the Linux kernel.
-Start with the `Performance` scheduler to hint that the CPU should always run at the maximum frequency before trying the demand-based schedulers.
+When configuring kernel [schedulers](https://www.kernel.org/doc/Documentation/cpu-freq/governors.txt) on a mobile device, the `Performance` scheduler will hint that the CPU should always run at the maximum frequency.

-We have discovered that Dell laptops with Intel CPUs (and possibly other mobile hardware configurations) may have other factors that influence CPU frequency scaling:
+Dell laptops with Intel CPUs may have other factors that influence CPU frequency scaling:
-- In situations where one of these laptops is either thermal-limited or power-limited, the CPU and GPU will set the maximum frequency and then fall to a low frequency (ie. 800 MHz) when it hits the limit.
+- If the laptop is thermal-limited or power-limited, the CPU and GPU will fall to a lower frequency when it hits the limit.
 - You can try to configure these settings in the BIOS or via [SMBIOS](https://www.dmtf.org/standards/smbios).
 On Ubuntu distributions, this utility is provided by the `smbios-utils` package.

 **Solution for affected laptops:**